After 200 years of the family working in local pottery businesses, J.B Robinson buys a round box business in Chesterfield.

 First issue of “The Link”

 Portland Works built and is the most advanced carton manufacturing and printing facility in the country.

 One of the company’s most successful early products, the Little John Drum, is invented by John Bradbury Robinson II.

 Photo-litho plant purchased and now with 1000 employees the latest products include dressings for antiseptic surgery and disposable sanitary towels.

-Robinson buy patent for the first ever disposable nappy system, and therefore the Paddi and Cosifits brands are born.
+Patent bought for the first ever disposable nappy system, and therefore the Paddi and Cosifits brands are born.

 Production of Quaker boxes reaches 43.5 million per annum (33% of the carton business).

 The company purchase their first injection moulding machine (Churchill) for Smarties tube cap.
 In 1974 I.E White Plastic Ltd at Kirkby is acquired and the injection moulding department is moved there.